Read the statement from Co-Chairs Dan Berkowitz and Jonathan Dorf regarding the AEA 99-seat theatre proposal.

 The Alliance of Los Angeles Playwrights (ALAP) is a service and support organization dedicated to protecting the rights and addressing the professional needs of the Los Angeles playwriting community.
 Founded in 1992, ALAP has a large and diverse membership of area playwrights ranging from students and beginning writers to established professionals.
-ALAP is all-volunteer, and is a project of Community Partners, a nonprofit 501(c)(3) organization.
+ALAP is all-volunteer, and is a nonprofit 501(c)(3) organization.

 Among the events and programs ALAP sponsors are the Annual Reading Festival, which features rehearsed readings of members' plays chosen by a panel of judges; the Gay and Lesbian Play Reading Festival, supported by the City of West Hollywood as part of Gay Pride Month festivities; the Playwrights Expo, which brings together playwrights and representatives of scores of local and national theatres; a major annual daylong event - Dramapalooza, Dramageddon, Dramapocalypto, and Dramalicious have been some of the tongue-in-cheek titles - which may include programs such as the Producer/Director/Dramatist Exchange, Monologue and Scene Slams, the Playwright's Playpen, and varied workshops and professional panels; the In Our Own Voices series, in which member playwrights read from and share their work with other writers and theatre professionals; symposiums and panel discussions; and networking and social events such as the Annual Meeting and 12th Nite Party, the Spring Cocktail Party, and the Summer Picnic.

 ALAP also hosts an almost-monthly gathering we call the ALAP Salo(o)n, generally held in a member's home, which combines a brief business meeting with an hour or so of informal socializing over snacks and champagne.